elh/advent-2023/README.md

 * 12/11
   * Day 11: Part 1 completed in a taxi on the way to Heathrow airport.
   * Day 10: Part 2 revisited and solved using the even-odd rule for winding numbers and checking on cardinal directions from a given point.
 Great puzzle!
 We handle corners by treating them as connecting on one side.
 The next seen corner either connects on the opposite side completing the wall or on the same side which cancels it out.
 Some fun corner cases like handling "S" and handling unconnected pipes are done as preprocessing.
 Done before falling asleep the flight from London to Delhi on the way to a coworker's wedding.
+* 12/16
+  * Day 12: Part 2 solved with DP by treating `s[1:]` as the subproblem and using the `@cache` decorator.
+  * Wrapped up an incredible wedding in Jaipur!
+Flying back to SF today and will try to have access to part 2's for the flight in case I'm not too sleepy.